abinit/abinit/doc/tutorial/spin.md

     5p splitting, table: 1.681344-1.359740=0.321604 Ha
     5d splitting, table:   .153395-.131684=0.021711 Ha

 We obtain a reasonable agreement.
-A more converged (and more expensive calculation) would yield:

-    5p splitting, abinit: 1.64582-1.32141=0.32441 Ha
-    5d splitting, abinit:   .09084-.11180=0.02096 Ha
+A better agreement could be obtained by improving the convergence parameters.

 ### 5.2 Projector Augmented-Wave

-Within the Projector Augmented-Wave method, the usual (pseudo-)Hamiltonian can be expressed as:
+Within the Projector Augmented-Wave (PAW) method, the usual (pseudo-)Hamiltonian can be expressed as:

 $$
 H  =  K + V_{eff} + \Sigma_{ij} D_{ij}  |p_i \rangle \langle p_j|